LexMainye/nbo_innovation_sprint/Evaluation/whisper-small/whisper-small_model_dev_comparison.md

 *   **Swahili:** The model has completely failed on the Swahili development set.
 A WER of ~99% means that it is not transcribing the language correctly at all.
 This is likely due to the lack of Swahili data in the model's pre-training.
 *   **English:** The performance on the English development set is much better, with a WER of around 30%.
 While this is still a high error rate, it shows that the model has a foundational understanding of English.
 The error rates increase with severity, and there is significant variability between speakers.

-### Recommendations

-Based on these results, here are my recommendations for the `whisper-small` model:

-**For Swahili:**

-The model is not usable for Swahili in its current state.
-My recommendations are focused on building a model from a better starting point.

-*   **Abandon `whisper-small` for Swahili:** I do not recommend using `whisper-small` for Swahili.
-The performance is so poor that it would be more effective to start with a larger model like `whisper-large-v3`, which has better multilingual capabilities.
-*   **Start with another Multilingual Model:** If I were to continue with a small model, I would need to choose one that has been specifically pre-trained on Swahili or a wide range of languages including Swahili.

-**For English:**

-The `whisper-small` model provides a reasonable baseline for English, but it needs significant improvement.

-*   **Finetuning is Essential:** My primary recommendation is to finetune the `whisper-small` model on the English non-standard speech dataset.
-This is the most direct way to improve its performance.
-*   **Focus on Data Quality and Augmentation:** I would focus on cleaning the training data and applying data augmentation techniques to create more training examples.
-This will help the model to generalize better to the different speakers and severities.
-*   **Consider a Larger Model:** While finetuning will help, the results from the `large` model show that model size is a critical factor for this task.
-If resources permit, I would recommend moving to the `whisper-large-v3` model for English as well, as it provides a much stronger starting point.